daniyarulydanial/DoItNow/README.md

 # DoItNow

-Project work for discipline “Fundamentals of Information Systems” Worked in pair with https://github.com/TemirlanZhumagulov Any necessary info in SRS.pdf document in PTMS folder
+- Project work for discipline “Fundamentals of Information Systems”
+- Worked in pair with [Temirlan Zhumagulov](https://github.com/TemirlanZhumagulov)
+- Any necessary info in [Software Requirements Specification](PTMS/SRS.pdf)